-These cards are sets of equivalent fractions, so when they play, students need to determine whether they have the fraction equivalent to the fraction students are "fishing" for.
+The cards used for this math game are sets of equivalent fractions, so when they play, your math students need to determine whether they have the fraction that's equivalent to the fraction students are "fishing" for.
 For example, if a student asks for a particular fraction, like 4/6, the other students have to determine whether any of their cards are equivalent to 4/6.

-The students had a great time and did a good job.
-In the first class, I didn't require that students write down the lowest terms of the fractions in their hands, so it took some of them a little longer to re-reduce their fractions when another person asked for a certain fraction.
+When we played the other day, the students had a great time and did a really good job.
+In the first class, I didn't require students to write down the lowest terms of the fractions in their hands, so it took some of them a little longer to re-reduce their fractions when another player asked for a certain fraction.
 These students commented that the game really made them think and that it was good when someone made a mistake, because they were able to recognize that a mistake had been made!
 Good thinkers!

-I had later classes reduce their fractions and record that on notebook paper, and it definitely helped them to play the game more smoothly.
+I required later classes reduce their fractions and record them on notebook paper (hiding their answers from the other players!), and it definitely helped them to play the game more smoothly.